How to Create New Energy for Change

-Bill: It seems that quite often most change or improvement initiatives are championed by one senior executive but more often than not it’s not supported by the entire leadership team.
+Bill: It seems that quite often, most change or improvement initiatives are championed by one senior executive, but more often than not, the entire leadership team does not support it.
 I can see how your strategy could make a big difference.

 You talk a lot about self–leadership in your book.
 What is your definition of self-leadership and what role does it play in an inverted pyramid organization?

-Marilyn: Self-leadership is something that happens the most in organizations where the environment is collaborative and where employees are encouraged to continuously improve.
+Marilyn: Self-leadership happens the most in organizations where the environment is collaborative, and employees are encouraged to improve continuously.
 Not only with respect to their personal performance, but whatever they can learn about the industry, the economy, the competition, and the world.

 In a sense, when the opportunity arises, they then emerge.
 Leaders started to emerge where before there were none or where leadership had no reason to think that they would.
 That changed them.
 The important relationships developed through a matrix structure.
 The matrix then put them into teams, and in teams, they functioned as leaders.
 That was very exciting to watch.

 Marilyn: Once the leadership in an organization started saying to me: “We want thought leaders.”
 But what was happening is that they were not giving them anything to think about.
 In some organizations, there is a lot of hoarding of information.
 Where there is a lot of withholding, there is a belief that if we share too much information, the competition will get it.

 But they must start to share information so that individuals can see what’s on the horizon, so they can speak up, make suggestions, and behave like people who understand, have good ideas, and execute those ideas.